PREPARED STATEMENT OF SAM D. HAMILTON

 This conservation philosophy does not in any way relieve the Fish and Wildlife Service of its national leadership role in fish, wildlife, and habitat conservation.
 Rather, it calls forth in us a leadership approach that inspires trust with stakeholders and gets outcomes that benefit both wildlife and people and are, thus, sustainable over time.
 With your support, under my leadership the Service will continue to pursue collaborative public/private partnerships that create both innovative approaches and incentives for conservation of species and habitats.

 I also believe that our conservation work must be driven by sound science; and that the activities we undertake for species on the ground at individual project sites must strategically support achievement of our conservation goals at broader scales, such as landscapes, major eco-regions, or entire species’ ranges.
 This science-driven, strategic, big-picture approach implies partnership and is particularly important because it takes into account the dimensions of the threats that now exist to the sustainability of our fish and wildlife resources.
-Among these threats are habitat fragmentation and, concomitantly, genetic isolation of wildlife populations and species; the spread of invasive species; the increasing demands on limited water supplies; unnatural wildfires; and the illegal trade in wildlife.
+Among these threats are habitat fragmentation and, concomitantly, genetic isolation of wildlife populations and species; the spread of; the increasing demands on limited water supplies; unnatural wildfires; and the illegal trade in wildlife.
 All of these stressors impact biodiversity and pose tremendous challenges to sustaining healthy, vibrant ecosystems, particularly in regard to those species already recognized as endangered, threatened, or imperiled.

-Added to these stressors is the overarching threat posed by climate change, which is already impacting wildlife and their supporting habitats across the nation.
+Added to these stressors is the overarching threat posed by, which is already impacting wildlife and their supporting habitats across the nation.
 Climate change is the trans-formational conservation challenge of our time, not only because of its direct effects, but also because of its influence on all the others stressors of our wildlife resources.
 Climate change is acting as the proverbial “fuel to the fire,” accelerating the expansion of invasive species; rising sea levels along our 166 coastal refuges; altered hydrology in rivers and wetlands; and myriad observed changes to our fragile Arctic ecosystems, including diminished sea ice, coastal erosion, shrinking glaciers, and thawing permafrost.
 I believe the Service has an important role to play in supporting this Administration’s efforts to address climate change.
 It is not an exaggeration to say, “As wildlife goes, so goes the nation.”

 Our challenge as a Service will be to translate climate change projections into reliable predictions of how wildlife populations and habitats will change in response.
 In applying our strategic approach to landscape conservation, the Service has embraced an adaptive resource management framework composed of biological planning, conservation design, conservation delivery, decision-based monitoring, and assumption-driven research, which together help to reduce uncertainties and allow for changes in direction as new information is gathered.
 We have already used this framework and a partnership approach in the Lower Mississippi Valley to strategically restore more than 80,000 acres of bottomland hardwood forests, much of it on National Wildlife Refuge System lands.
 This effort will sequester an estimated 33 million metric tons of carbon out of the atmosphere over the next 10 years.
 Sequestering carbon in vegetation, such as bottomland hardwood forests, restores or improves habitat and directly benefits fish and wildlife.